ai-traders/ide/README.md

 Without setting a `COMMAND`, a docker container will be run with default docker image command.

-### Warnings
+### Warnings, limitations
+Current implementation limitations:
-Due to current requirements, it only works on local docker host (docker daemon must be installed locally).
+* works only on local docker host (docker daemon must be installed locally).
+* works only on Linux.

 ### What happens
 1. IDE determines that docker image rubyide:0.1.0 is needed